 Minimally Invasive Surgery

-At the USC Spine Center, our goal is to provide the most advanced and leading-edge minimally invasive surgical (MIS) treatments for patients with degenerative and complex spinal disorders.
-Minimally invasive spine surgery is a procedure that allows for treatment through small incisions and targeted approaches to decrease muscle and soft tissue injuries.
-With smaller incisions and more targeted approaches in MIS, there is an overall decrease in soft tissue damage leading to quicker recovery and decreased surgical infection rates.
-Clinical studies have demonstrated that MIS decreases surgical blood loss, hospitalization time, overall recovery time and time away from work.
+Minimally invasive spine (MIS) surgery allows for treatment through small incisions and targeted approaches to decrease muscle and soft tissue injuries.
+With smaller incisions and more targeted approaches, there is an overall decrease in soft tissue damage, leading to quicker recovery and decreased surgical infection rates.
+Some MIS surgery procedures, such as microdisectomy and microlaminectomy, can be performed on an outpatient basis for certain patients.
+Clinical studies have also demonstrated that MIS surgery decreases surgical blood loss, hospitalization time, overall recovery time and time away from work.
+Options include:

 Other Surgical Options